 Cyclists are allowed to include their sporting equipment in the free baggage allowance applicable to the class in which they will be travelling.
 The airline will not accept liability for damage if they are not suitably packed.
 Sporting equipment in excess of the applicable free baggage allowance will be charged in accordance with the current baggage policy.

 You will receive a Free Baggage Allowance of 15kg per passenger.
 To ensure acceptance of such at the airport, a facility is offered whereby this may be pre-booked as a Special Service Requirement in respect of Sports Equipment (SSR SPEQ) through your travel agent or through the SA AIRLINK Reservations Help-Desk on Tel +27 11 451 7350.
 (The additional free 20kgs for sporting equipment is valid on South African Airways flights only)

 If you are a South African Airways Voyager card holder whereby an additional free baggage allowance shall apply in the following categories; Platinum = additional 30kg; Gold = additional 20kg and Silver = additional 10kg.

 Flysafair have a policy that the bike travels with the passenger and at no stage does the passenger travel without their bike.
 Bikes will also be collected at the baggage collection area.

-Bikes carried as sports equipment at R280 per sector.
+Bikes carried as sports equipment at R280.00 per bike per flight.